louismullie/temp-data/markdown_final/8c499955-d8ed-87f8-acd2-ee5deeaaead7.md

 ### 2020 American College of Rheumatology guideline for the management of gout [^c9b7306e].
 Arthritis & Rheumatology (2020).
 High credibility.

-American College of Rheumatology 2020 gout guideline—indications for urate-lowering therapy (ULT)—expands indications to include individuals with evidence of radiographic damage attributable to gout as a strong recommendation and adds conditional recommendations for ULT use in patients with either infrequent flares (<2 flares/year) or a first flare with marked hyperuricemia (SU >9 mg/dl).
+American College of Rheumatology 2020 gout guideline — indications for urate-lowering therapy (ULT) — expands indications to include individuals with evidence of radiographic damage attributable to gout as a strong recommendation and adds conditional recommendations for ULT use in patients with either infrequent flares (< 2 flares/year) or a first flare with marked hyperuricemia (SU > 9 mg/dl).

 ---

 ### Relationship between gout flare States and patient-reported outcomes after allopurinol initiation [^cd19fad8].
 Arthritis Care & Research (2025).
 Medium credibility.

 It is important to note that the study population was 93% male.
-Although this reflects a typical gout trial population, women often experience higher disease severity, have more negative illness perceptions, and experience higher impact on daily activities.Although the number of women in our study were too small to enable analysis by gender, we would expect the observed effects to be even more pronounced in women.
+Although this reflects a typical gout trial population, women often experience higher disease severity, have more negative illness perceptions, and experience higher impact on daily activities.
+Although the number of women in our study were too small to enable analysis by gender, we would expect the observed effects to be even more pronounced in women.

 These data contribute to our understanding of the impact and burden of gout flares in people with gout, highlighting their concern about this core clinical manifestation of the disease.
 In the long term, excellent serum urate control is important.
 However, it is also essential that health care professionals support people with gout to prevent and manage flares as a core part of gout management.

 Strengths of this study include the standardized study protocols, prospective gout flare event ascertainment, and use of outcomes of relevance to patients.
 Limitations include some loss to follow‐up, albeit minimal; the use of subjective assessments; and the short study design, which did not allow for assessment beyond one year.
 It is well recognized that gout flares can paradoxically increase after starting ULT.
 Given this peak in flares after starting ULT, it is not surprising that LDA and PASS are hard to achieve in the first six months of starting ULT even with anti‐inflammatory prophylaxis with colchicine.
-Over time, there is a gradual reduction in gout flares such that, by the second year of ULT, if target serum urate is achieved, flares may cease altogether or occur less frequently.Thus, it is likely that longer trials beyond 12 months are required to see the full effect of ULT on achievement of the disease activity states.
+Over time, there is a gradual reduction in gout flares such that, by the second year of ULT, if target serum urate is achieved, flares may cease altogether or occur less frequently.
+Thus, it is likely that longer trials beyond 12 months are required to see the full effect of ULT on achievement of the disease activity states.
 Finally, we did not asked participants in the study whether they considered that their flare frequency aligned with the ascribed disease state.

 The majority of people (57%) were able to achieve PASS or LDA in the second six months after commencing ULT.
 As the flare burden increases, so does the impact of gout on the patient.
 These findings highlight the importance of flare prevention in the management of gout.